Generalised intermediate dimensions: Continuity and general bounds

 \subsection{The intermediate dimensions}

-We now explore the consequences of general results proved for the $\Phi$-intermediate dimensions in Section~\ref{phiintermediatecty} for the special case of the intermediate dimensions.
-From Proposition~\ref{zerocontinuityprop} we obtain the following mutual dependency result for the box and intermediate dimensions.
+In this section explore the consequences of general results proved for the $\Phi$-intermediate dimensions in Section~\ref{phiintermediatecty} for the special case of the $\theta$-intermediate dimensions.
+By Proposition~\ref{zerocontinuityprop}, the following mutual dependency between the box and intermediate dimensions holds.

-\begin{prop} Let $F$ be a non-empty, totally bounded subset of a uniformly perfect metric space with more than one point, such that $\dim_\textup{A} F < \infty$.
-Then